sultanul-ovi/Walmart-WebScraper-App/README.md

 ## Getting Started

-To interact with the "NetScrape" application:
+To interact with the "WebScraper" application:

 1. Install Node.js and MongoDB on your machine.
 2. Clone the repository to your local environment.